williamstome/williamstome.github.io.raw/_posts/2016-03-20-love-and-sex-with-robots-a-retrospective-through-science-and-science-fiction.markdown

 In this blog post, I'll provide some of my thoughts on Levy's book, and provide some commentary from recent science and science fiction on the issues Levy raises (or fails to raise).
-While robot ethics is of great interest to me, and a topic my lab actively researches research on, it's not one I myself have published on, which is to say, I'm new to the topic and am eager to hear counter-arguments to any of the positions I take!
+While robot ethics is of great interest to me, and a topic my lab actively researches, it's not one I myself have published on, which is to say, I'm new to the topic and am eager to hear counter-arguments to any of the positions I take!